 Pro – Security

 With local storage, you are in control of your own data security.
 Healthcare data is particularly sensitive and providing you have appropriately trained employees, you can protect patient data at the compliance level required with internal security protocols.
 Your organization can define security policies and retention rules that offer you the best compliance standards.
 Such internal protocols give an organization the ability to keep sensitive and critical data onsite, safe in the knowledge that the data is not on a non-HIPAA-compliant external 3rd party storage appliance.
-If healthcare data is stored offsite, it must be with a managed service provider that provides HIPAA-compliant storage.
+If healthcare data is stored offsite, it must be with a managed service provider that provides HIPAA-compliant cloud hosting & storage.

 Con – Expensive

 The initial outlay spend for storage can be extremely expensive depending on the size of the storage array, the support contracts purchased, and whether you opt for SAS, SSD or a full flash disk platform.
 You may also need to outsource the installation of the hardware to a third party, provision additional cabling throughout the business, and provide additional power and cooling resources.

 Con – Support